robric/k8s-svc-and-lb-testing/README.md

 root@fiveg-host-24-node4:~#
 ```
-We can check the owner of the VIP thanks to mac inspection
+We can check the owner of the VIP thanks to mac inspection, we also see some side effect

 ```
+#
-From external host/gw:
+# From external host/gw:
+#

 root@fiveg-host-24-node4:~#  arp -na | grep .123.123
 ?
 (10.123.123.2) at 52:54:00:c0:87:a0 [ether] on mpqemubr0.100  <============= VIP
 ?
 (10.123.123.1) at 52:54:00:c0:87:a0 [ether] on mpqemubr0.100  <============== Whaaat vm1 IP has VM2 mac ???
 ?
 (10.123.123.100) at 52:54:00:c0:87:a0 [ether] on mpqemubr0.100 <============= VIP

-root@fiveg-host-24-node4:~#
+#

-From vm2:
+# From vm2:
+#

 ubuntu@vm2:~$ ip link show dev ens3
 2: ens3: <BROADCAST,MULTICAST,UP,LOWER_UP> mtu 1500 qdisc fq_codel state UP mode DEFAULT group default qlen 1000
     link/ether 52:54:00:c0:87:a0 brd ff:ff:ff:ff:ff:ff <========================= This is the mac
+#

-If we ping from host to vm1 we see packets transiting via vm2:
+# If we ping from host to vm1 we see packets transiting via vm2:
+#
 ubuntu@vm2:~$ sudo tcpdump -evni ens3.100
 tcpdump: listening on ens3.100, link-type EN10MB (Ethernet), snapshot length 262144 bytes 05:59:14.860278 52:54:00:e4:50:da > 52:54:00:c0:87:a0, ethertype IPv4 (0x0800), length 98: (tos 0x0, ttl 64, id 32968, offset 0, flags [DF], proto ICMP (1), length 84)
     10.123.123.254 > 10.123.123.1: ICMP echo request, id 240, seq 1, length 64
+#
+# We can check that proxy arp is disbled
+#
+ubuntu@vm2:~$ cat /proc/sys/net/ipv4/conf/ens3.100/proxy_arp
+0
 ```